w3c/wai-conformance-model-test/site/src/content/exhibits/home/narrow-room.md

 ---
 title: Narrow Room
-description: A narrow room featuring broken furniture and a floor littered with indecipherable pieces.
+imageDescription: A narrow room featuring broken furniture and a floor littered with indecipherable pieces.
 The room is all the more striking due to the stark light pouring in through a broken window that occupies most of the back wall.
 image: "@/assets/images/exhibits/home/tobias-reich-o6YLuDsMA4c-unsplash.jpg"
 ---